AMAZINGHIBIKI/AMAZINGHIBIKI/README.md

   Discussing interests, I like studying psychology such as MBTI, enneagrams, and many more.
 I'm an INTJ, 6w5.
 </p>
 <p align="center">
-  Text might be a dry to keep my energy constant, so please don't perceive it as rude.
+  Text might be dry to keep my energy constant, so please don't perceive it as rude.
 Oh yeah, some add-ons, I'm an artist who draws OCS mostly but sometimes fanart too!
 Yeah, I think that's all I can say for now, I'll add more if I have some in mind!!
 Overall, nice to meet you!
 Have a great day!!